Global Experiences

 A big part of our global travel includes a tour of Washington, DC.
 In 2021, we worked with our incredible partners at Howard University to create a virtual admissions presentation for our students.
 Additionally, we compiled a list of resources provided by the National Museum of African American History and Culture (NMAAHC) for students to explore the museum from the comfort of their home.
 Enjoy!

 Questions about Project Success Global Experiences programming?
-Reach out to Program Manager, Jenny Batten, or Program Associate, Josh McHenry.
+Reach out to Senior Program Manager, Jenny Batten, or Program Associate, Josh McHenry.